 Under the terms of the Settlement Agreement described in Note 6 - Significant Vendor above, the Company is obligated to engage Fraunhofer to perform at least \$3 million of research and development work as directed by iBio by December 31, 2015.
-As of December 31, 2013, the Company had entered into research services agreements with Fraunhofer representing approximately \$1.6 million of the \$3 million commitment.
-As discussed in Note 15 - Subsequent Events, the Company terminated a \$1.5 million research services agreement with Fraunhofer.
-After such termination, the Company will have incurred \$0.6 million of research services toward the \$3 million commitment.
+Effective January 31, 2014, the Company terminated a \$1.5 million research services agreement with Fraunhofer.
+The Company had incurred \$0.6 million in research and development expense related to such agreement.
+As of March 31, 2014, the Company had entered into research services agreements with Fraunhofer representing approximately \$0.6 million of the \$3 million commitment.